|

 subject.
 Rockefeller, the letter said, was prepared to tell President Clinton

-There is a belief in many quarters
+that There is a belief in many quarters

 that the government has long held classified information regarding UFOs which has not been